Ohtani pitches 7 crisp innings, Angels beat Blue Jays 2-0 – KION546

 While awaiting a 3-2 pitch from right-hander Yimi Garcia in the eighth, Ohtani asked for time and backed out of the box.
 Umpire Shane Livensparger didn’t grant the request but Garcia’s pitch missed high, giving Ohtani his second walk.

+“I think either manager was going to be upset,” Nevin said.
+“The inning before, (Livensparger) gave a pretty late timeout to (Blue Jays outfielder Raimel) Tapia with Shohei.”

-Already upset at Ohtani’s walk, interim Blue Jays manager John Schneider was ejected for arguing with Livensparger after Garcia walked the next batter, Mike Ford, on five pitches.
+Already angry about Ohtani’s walk, Schneider was ejected for arguing with Livensparger after Garcia walked the next batter, Mike Ford, on five pitches.
 The ejection was Schneider’s first.

 Manoah cruised through five innings before running into trouble in the sixth.